-Recent news in the UK has focused on the oak processionary moth (sometimes called OPM for short), which are close relatives of the pine processionary moths.
+Over the past few years, news has focused on the oak processionary moth (sometimes called OPM for short), which are close relatives of the pine processionary moths.
 Scientifically speaking, they’re two different sub-species of the same family of insect (officially known as Thaumetopoeidae).
 Both types of moths originally come from warmer climates including Southern Europe and Northern Africa and it’s thought that they were accidentally introduced to the UK as eggs hidden in plants brought over from continental Europe.

 These insects earn their name from their characteristic nose-to-tail “follow the leader” style of moving in large groups or processions.
 They’ll often move around like this to find a new location to nest or burrow, or in search of food.